lms-07/AMS-M2ESL/README.md

 - This project is released under [GPLv3](http://www.gnu.org/licenses/) license.
-- We would like to thank the Hyperspectral Image Analysis group and the NSF Funded Center for Airborne Laser Mapping (NCALM) at the University of Houston for providing the UH data set used in this work.
+- We would like to thank the Hyperspectral Image Analysis group and the NSF Funded Center for Airborne Laser Mapping (NCALM) at the University of Houston for providing the UH dataset used in this work.
 - Our HSIC framework is implemented based on our prior work [CVSSN](https://github.com/lms-07/CVSSN).
 - Our proposed AMS-M2ESL framework is inspired the following awesome works:
   - [Brownian distance covariance](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-3/issue-4/Brownian-distance-covariance/10.1214/09-AOAS312.full), Ann.
 Appl.
 Stat.
 2009